blessBfon/drea/README.md

-# Lex Validation – Beginner-Friendly Documentation
+# drea – Beginner-Friendly Documentation

-**Lex Validation** is a lightweight JavaScript validation library for validating single values, multiple entries, and schema-based data using **predefined rules** or **custom models**.
+**drea** is a lightweight JavaScript validation library for validating single values, multiple entries, and schema-based data using **predefined rules** or **custom models**.
 It works both in browsers and Node.js.

 ---